USS OREGON model

 The cruise of

-distinction.”
+history.”
 Every American was stirred by the

 excitement of the adventure, and a few expressed their